 Participants

-Alison Nordström (director)
+Alison Nordström (Co-Director)

-Diana Stoll (director)
+Diana Stoll (Co-Director)

 “It’s all about relationships . . . if I have any value in this industry, it’s being able to connect people, people I feel can help each other, or who would love each other.”